Vision Direct

 image

-If we run here the plugin scripts it will ‘modify’ all component colours, so when a change from the ‘Atoms’ is made the instances will not change as it was modified by the script.
-This tool makes a great assistant to navigate us and teleport to the right place and do the changes strategically.
+If we run here the plugin scripts it will ‘modify’ all component colours, so when a change from the ‘Atoms’ is made the instances will not change as the script modified it.
+This tool makes a great assistant to navigating us and teleport to the right place and do the changes strategically.

 image

 The result was removing over 20 colour styles that were hardly used, defaulting into a solid set of colours that were according to the brand guidelines.
-This was a move that not only helped developers to reduce errors and maintain the front-end but helped us designers with the everyday tasks, to assign colours seamlessly to new components.
+This move not only helped developers reduce errors and maintain the front-end but also helped us designers with the everyday tasks, to assign colours seamlessly to new components.

-1. Scanning each colour and make a chart out of how many instances were used
+1. Scanning each colour and making a chart out of how many instances were used

-2. Create a strategy what colours are duplicates (especially whites) and which are closer enough to merge to the nearest denominator.
-We found that a lot of shades were used solely by hover states and that wasn’t an enough reason to hold one style.
+2. Create a strategy for what colours are duplicates (especially whites) and which are close enough to merge to the nearest denominator.
+We found that many shades were used solely by hover states and that wasn’t enough reason to hold one style.

-4. Merging styles by reassigning the colors to each component manually
+4. Merging styles by reassigning the colours to each component manually

 6. Remaining styles to match the new naming convention